b7702e2/walkthroughs/flaws.cloud.md

 -access_key AKIAJ366LIPB4IJKT7SA
 -secret_access_key OdNa7m+bqUvF3Bn/qgSnPE1kBpqcBTTjqwP83Jys
 ```
-which seems to be a typical example where developer committed test credentials to the git repo and "removed" it later in a new commit.
-Adding the acces key id and secret access key to a new profile in the credentials file:
+It seems to be a typical example where developer committed test credentials to the git repo and "removed" it later in a new commit.
+Adding the access key id and secret access key to a new profile in the credentials file on our attack machine:
 ```
 [git]
 aws_access_key_id=AKIAJ366LIPB4IJKT7SA